-The Australian currency (AUD) jumped off the 3rd point of the weekly descending channel, so the time is ripe for selling.
+The Australian currency (AUD) jumped off the 3rd point of the weekly descending channel.

 Shares of different leisure and tourism companies, as well as, air carriers suffered the worst selloff, which was caused by the attack.